QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

       called dollars or pounds or :math:`\ldots`

-   -  a *deposit* is a balance in a checking or savings account that entitles the owner to ask the bank for immediate payment in cashs
+   -  a *deposit* is a balance in a checking or savings account that entitles the owner to ask the bank for immediate payment in cash

 -  when the UK and France and the US were on either a gold or silver standard (before 1914, for example)